nu1lspaxe/finance-manager-v2/README.md

 Different from [finance-manager](https://github.com/nu1lspaxe/finance-manager), the finance-manager-v2 is designed with microservice pattern and combined the utilities with Kafka and gRPC.

+## Todo List
+- [ ] Clickhouse CDC from Postgres (Kafka + Debezium)
+- [ ] ETL
+- [ ] Binance API
+- [ ] Microservice single-sign on for each service database
+  - After a user sign in, server has to store token into corresponding database by the services which are authorized to the user
+  - Need to ensure token synchronicity

 ## CA Certificates

 The self-signed certificates are used in all services.